vitistack/vitistack-operator/README.md

-# datacenter-operator
+# vitistack-operator

-API for centralizing data for datacenter infrastructure.
+This operator provides an API for centralizing data for viti stack infrastructure.

 ## Prerequsites